philippK-de/Collabtive/install-readme-en.txt

 ### Credits ###
 - Collabtive is (c) Philipp Kiszka
-- Project coordination and support by Eva Kranz
+- Project coordination and support by Eva Kiszka
 - Artwork by Marcus Fröhner
 - Icons are partially taken from the Oxygen iconset.
 - Many locales maintained by various contributors: